-Typically a detox treatment plan is recommended for those who are at high risk for acute withdrawal symptoms.
+A detox treatment plan is recommended for those at high risk for acute withdrawal symptoms.
 However, outpatient detox is helpful for anyone who needs to stop taking a substance they have become dependent on.

 What is Acute Withdrawal?

-Acute withdrawal is the body’s reaction to stopping the use of addictive drugs.
+Acute withdrawal is the body’s reaction to stopping addictive drugs.
 While using, your body adjusts to having the drugs in your system.
-Addictive drugs change how your body works to make it require those drugs to work properly.
-When you stop using, your body struggles to keep working until it can undo the changes and work normally again.
+Addictive drugs change how your body works and require those drugs to work correctly.
+When you stop using, your body struggles to keep working until it can undo the changes and normally work again.
 Acute withdrawal occurs in the first hours, days, and weeks after stopping drug use.

 Signs of Acute Withdrawal

-When someone is in withdrawal, it is relatively easy to know since the symptoms can be seen.
+It is relatively easy to know when someone is in withdrawal since the symptoms can be seen.
 Some of the symptoms of acute withdrawal can include:

 - Abdominal cramping